AAHA-Accredition is the Standard of Veterinary Excellence

 Petaluma Veterinary Hospital

-and vet clinic has been AAHA Accredited for 33 years to ensure that our patients get the highest quality veterinary care possible.
+and vet clinic has been AAHA Accredited for 33+ years to ensure that your pet receives the highest quality care possible.
 AAHA Accreditation is not mandatory.
 Consequently, only about 15% of veterinary hospitals in the USA choose to go through the rigorous evaluation process necessary to become accredited.

 Every 3 years we undergo comprehensive evaluations (on 900 standards of veterinary care) by AAHA veterinary experts.
 Areas covered include quality of care, pain management